devifaustine/Fuzzy-Message-Detection/README.md

 # Fuzzy-Message-Detection

 This repository contains code implementing the FMD2 algorithm according to the research paper Fuzzy Message Detection described in https://eprint.iacr.org/2021/089.pdf.
-For this implementation we are using pure python library for Elliptic Curve which is ECPy.
+For this implementation we are using pure python library for Elliptic Curve which is ECPy (source code: https://ec-python.readthedocs.io/en/latest/_modules/ecpy/curves.html).

 The algorithm from the research paper will be implemented in the FMD2.py file.
 The main.py file basically runs the server (in server.py), which automatically simulates the FMD2 experiment.